tjvantoll/www.tjvantoll.com/source/_posts/2012-08-19-onscroll-event-issues-on-mobile-browsers.markdown

 categories: [Mobile, Browsers, JavaScript]
 ---

-All browsers will fire an `onscroll` event on the `window` object whenever the window is scrolled.
-However, when and how often they fire the event varies greatly.

-On desktop browsers this event is fired for every pixel the user scrolls.
-But on most all mobile browsers the event is not fired until the *scrolling action* comes to a complete stop.
+All browsers fire an `onscroll` event on the `window` object whenever the window is scrolled.
+On desktop browsers this event is fired continuously as the user scrolls, but on most all mobile browsers the event is not fired until the *scrolling action* comes to a complete stop.
 <!--more-->
 You can see this by scrolling in the example below:

-<iframe style="width: 100%; height: 300px;" src="http://jsfiddle.net/tj_vantoll/p4pww/12/embedded/result,html,js,css/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>
+<iframe style="width: 100%; height: 300px;" src="http://jsfiddle.net/tj_vantoll/p4pww/13/embedded/result,html,js,css/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>

-The `onscroll` event count and the value of `window.scrollY` ([the number of pixels the document has been scrolled vertically](https://developer.mozilla.org/en-US/docs/DOM/window.scrollY)) are updated in an `onscroll` event handler.
+The `onscroll` event count and the value of `window.scrollY` ([the number of pixels the document has been scrolled vertically](https://developer.mozilla.org/en-US/docs/DOM/window.scrollY)) displayed on the top of the screen in the example are updated in an `onscroll` event handler.

-If you're viewing this on any desktop browser you'll see that as you scroll the `onscroll` event is continuously firing, `window.scrollY` is continuously updating, and the blue box (which is present so you can visibly tell whether the browser re-paints the screens) is continuously moving.
+If you're viewing this on any desktop browser you'll see that as you scroll the `onscroll` event is continuously firing, `window.scrollY` is continuously updating, and the blue box (which is present so you can visibly tell whether the browser re-paints the screen) is continuously moving.

 ### Enter Mobile